How to organise a charity fundraiser

 Check that the charity is trustworthy

-After landing on a charity, check that it can be trusted.
-Credible charities are recognised by CBF, the Dutch charity Watchdog, and have a quality mark.
-CBF verifies that charities meet its strict quality standards, such as prudent spending, transparent finances and record-keeping, and treating donors with respect.
-More and more donors want assurance that charities actually have an impact.
-CBF looks at what charities intend to achieve and whether their approach is effective.
-You can trust that CBF-recognised charities actually contribute to a better world.
+After deciding on a charity, check that it can be trusted.
+Credible charities are registered with CBF (in Dutch), the Dutch charity watchdog, and have a quality mark.
+CBF verifies that charities meet its strict quality standards, such as carefult spending, transparent finances and record-keeping, and treating donors with respect.

 Come up with an event or challenge

 Fundraisers do not have to be large-scale events.
-You could simply put a jar on the counter or open a separate bank account to separate the cash flows of your business and the fundraiser.
+You could simply put a jar on your counter to collect donations.
+But doing something special means you will raise more.

-Special, particularly eye-catching ideas are more likely to bring in more money.
-The bigger the better!
-Entrepreneur Babiche Israel organises (in Dutch), a pop-up boutique with clothing and accessories for Culemborg locals who do not have much to spend.
+Entrepreneur Babiche Israel organises KerstKleedjeAan (in Dutch), a pop-up boutique with clothing and accessories for locals in the town of Culemborg who do not have much to spend.
 "Everyone should be able to dress up for Christmas.
 People deserve to look their best.
 We have a tailor on site to alter the clothes from the boutique for free."
 Sustainability also has an important part to play in Israel’s campaign.
 "We connect entrepreneurs with people less fortunate by collecting items that businesses would usually throw away or send back to headquarters."
 All proceeds will go to a local charity.

 Five other ideas to get you started: